jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 I've always liked quotes, and some Computer Scientists and Software Engineers do know how to craft a good phrase.

-Inspired by Bentley, I'm going provide my own set of Bumper Sticker Computer Science and Software Engineering, which includes some of my favorites from Bentley's original article.
+Inspired by Bentley, I'm going provide my own set of Bumper Sticker Computer Science and Software , which includes some of my favorites from Bentley's original article.
 I hope some of these make you laugh, maybe cry and definitely think.

 # Philosophy